 Effects of air pollution transport; and

-Effects of climate change on regional air quality.
+Effects of climate change on regional air quality as well as associated mitigation and adaptation strategies as they may affect air quality management in the West.

 To accomplish this, WRAP develops, maintains, and shares databases, supports technical analyses, and provides access to data and results from various information sources to produce consistent, comparable, and complete results for use by individual WRAP member jurisdictions and agencies.

 WESTAR is a 501(c)(3) organization that administratively houses the non-incorporated WRAP.
-WESTAR has no authority to make decisions for the WRAP, as well the WRAP has no authority to make decisions for WESTAR.
+WESTAR has no authority to make decisions for the WRAP, and the WRAP has no authority to make decisions for WESTAR.
 The WESTAR Council approves WESTAR actions; the WRAP Board approves WRAP actions.
 WESTAR accepts grant funding for operations of both organizations, enters into contracts and performs all financial functions for the WRAP.
 WESTAR administers staffing for the WRAP.
 WESTAR and WRAP foster collaboration between state agencies, local agencies, federal agencies and tribal governments on issues related to air quality.
 The WESTAR and WRAP organizations coordinate with non-member agencies, regional and multi-jurisdictional organizations and national organizations on technical analyses and issues as appropriate.
 All WESTAR and WRAP member agencies retain their responsibilities to meet the requirements of the Clean Air Act specific to their agency, including the development and submittal of State and Tribal Implementation Plans.

 Coordination on Position Papers and Comment Letters